 Whatever is the case, you are certain that it is only a matter of time before you get fired for a petty reason or no reason at all.
 Sure, you have a valid reason to be angry with your employer, but no matter what happens – if you truly want to succeed in wrongful termination lawsuit against the employer – do NOT be rude to your employer.

 Many employees who fear retaliation or fear losing their job tend to get frustrated, they have an uncontrollable desire to vent and say what is on their mind to make themselves feel better.
 That often results in insults, rudeness, offensive language and even threats in angry emails and voicemails to their employer.

 But here is what you have to understand: when you do get terminated and will be about to file a wrongful termination lawsuit against your employer, you will suddenly realize that your employer is claiming your rude communication and unprofessional behavior as one of the reasons (or even the primary reason) for terminating your employment.

 If that happens, you will face a tough burden of proof to show evidence that the real reason for your firing was not your rude communication or unprofessional and unacceptable behavior.
 Had you not sent those angry voicemails and emails to your boss, you would have been proving that your employer discriminated or retaliated against you or had any other illegal reason to fire you.

 With your employer having solid evidence proving your rude communication and unprofessional behavior – emails, voicemails, etc. – it may be impossible to prove wrongful termination in your case.
-Unless, of course, you are being represented by an experienced wrongful termination attorney in Los Angeles who will be able to establish the real reason of your firing.
+Unless, of course, you are being represented by an experienced wrongful termination attorney in Los Angeles who will be able to establish the real reason for your firing.